annehutter/astraeus/README.rst

 **[Output]**

+- ``type`` = *[integer]* flag to determine the format of the vertical outputs or tree files: number of trees, number of galaxies in tree 1, galaxies in tree 1, number of galaxies in tree 2, galaxies in tree 2, ... [value: 1]; number of trees, number of galaxies in tree 1, number of galaxies in tree 2, ..., galaxies in tree 1, galaxies in tree 2, ... [value: 2]
 - ``horizontalOutput`` = *[integer]* write [value: 1] or do not write [value: 0] horizontal outputs, i.e. properties of all galaxies in a snapshot
 - ``numSnapsToWrite`` = *[integer]* number of snapshots for which horizontal outputs should be written
 - ``snapList`` = *[list of integers]* snapshot numbers for which horizontal outputs should be written [example: 12 25 34 38 42 46 51 54 56 58 62 64 69]